Real Kashmir blank Mohammedan Sporting 4-0, face George Telegraph in IFA Shield final | Sports-Games

 Real Kashmir blank Mohammedan Sporting 4-0, face George Telegraph in IFA Shield final

-The final will be held at the Saltlake Stadium on Saturday.
+The final between Real Kashmir and George Telegraph will be held at the Saltlake Stadium on Saturday.
 Displaying possession-based game, Kolkata heavyweights Mohammedan SC held off Real Kashmir's counter-attacks in the first-half at the Saltlake Stadium.

 But in the 59th minute, the Black Panthers defence cracked under pressure with Lukman breaking the deadlock.
 This opened the gates for the Snow Leopards as Lukman continued to make inroads to complete his hattrick with goals in the 66th and 87th minutes.